-Located at the very south of Belgium in the Gaume region, Torgny is a cute little village with its own sunny microclimate enabling it to be one of the best places in the country to cultivate vines.
-Surrounded by orchids and vineyards, the village houses boast stunning but quite unusual architecture for the area.
-The buildings are mostly ochre-colored sandstone cottages with pinkish roofs that are reminiscent of southern France.
-Always bathed in sunshine, this relaxing village has been recognized as one of the prettiest of Wallonia since 1996.
+Located at the very south of Belgium in the Gaume region, Torgny has its own sunny microclimate, which means it’s one of the best places in the country to cultivate vines.
+Surrounded by orchids and vineyards, the houses here are stunning but quite unusual for the area.
+The buildings are mostly ochre-coloured sandstone cottages with pinkish roofs that are reminiscent of southern France.
+Always bathed in sunshine, this relaxing village is one of the prettiest in Wallonia.

-Without doubt, Bouillon is the most popular and important tourist hub of the Semois valley.
-It is home to a perfectly preserved 8th century medieval castle that overlooks the stunning town.
+Without a doubt, Bouillon is the most important tourist hub in the Semois Valley.
+It is home to a perfectly preserved 10th-century medieval castle that overlooks the town.
 This castle is one of the oldest and most fascinating remains of feudalism in the country.
-There are also many walking paths, especially designed and marked for visitors who want to explore the valley.
-Visitors can also go on a beer sampling tour at the brewery of Bouillon, Nathalie Market, located in a shop which has around 300 beers on offer.
+There are also many walking paths, specially designed and marked if you want to explore the valley.
+You can also go on a beer sampling tour at the brewery of Bouillon, Le Marché de Nathalie, located in a shop that has around 300 beers on offer.

-Located in Flanders, Oud Rekem is the typical charming Belgian village.
-It is then no surprise that it won the ‘most beautiful village in Flanders’ title by Tourism Flanders.
-The village itself is not very big but has lovely winding streets and picturesque buildings.
-What makes it interesting for visitors is the nature around it.
-There are breathtaking bike routes where people of all ages can take in the tranquility and serenity.
+Situated in Flanders, Oud-Rekem is the typical charming Belgian village.
+It is then no surprise that it was named the Most Beautiful Village in Flanders by Tourism Flanders.
+The village itself is not very big, but there are many lovely winding streets and picturesque buildings.
+What makes Oud-Rekem interesting for visitors is the nature that surrounds it.
+There are bike routes where people of all ages can take in the tranquillity and serenity.

-Located along the Belgian seacoast, De Haan is a charming little village and also one of the country’s best beach resorts.
+Located along the Belgian coast, De Haan is a charming little village and also one of the country’s best beach resorts.
 The village has maintained its 1930s architectural style and charm, with the majority of houses being stunning white villas.
 In this relaxing village, outdoor activities abound.
-These include nice walks around the area, playing beach ball, building sand castles, swimming, and biking on the seafront.
+These include nice walks around the area, playing beach volleyball, building sandcastles, swimming and biking on the seafront.

-Crupet is one of the most stunning villages in Wallonia, with its central area dominated by the impressive Grotto of Saint Anthony of Padua.
-Designed by Gerard, the local curate, and inaugurated in the summer of 1903, the grotto features 22 religious statues, many of which depict life scenes of Saint Anthony of Padua.
-A must see in the village is also the 13th century medieval castle of Crupet located near the river.
+Crupet is one of the most picturesque villages in Wallonia, with its central area dominated by the impressive Grotto of Saint Anthony of Padua.
+Designed by Father Gérard, the local curate, and inaugurated in the summer of 1903, the grotto features 22 religious statues, many of which depict scenes from St Anthony’s life.
+The village’s 13th-century medieval castle is also a must-see.

-Located in Wallonia, Aubechies is one of the most beautiful villages in the area, offering a typical example of what a Wallonian village looks like.
-Aubechies is home to the archeological site and museum of Aubechies, dedicated to the historical period ranging from pre-history until the Roman times.
-It constitutes the biggest archaeological open air museum that can be found in Belgium.
+Located in Wallonia, Aubechies is one of the most beautiful villages in the area.
+Aubechies is home to the Archaeosite and Museum of Aubechies, which is dedicated to the historical period ranging from pre-history until Roman times.
+It’s the biggest archaeological open-air museum in Belgium.
 Aubechies is also home to a Romanesque church, a village town hall and a school.

-Located along the Meuse River, Dinant is a picturesque little town once home to the talented Mr. Sax, the inventor of the saxophone.
-His house remains open to visitors who can learn more about the invention of this musical instrument in a fun and original setting.
-Travelers can also visit the fortified citadel, now home to the town’s Arms Museum, the 13th century Collegiate Church of Our Lady, and taste the delicious local hard biscuit called couque de dinant.
+Situated along the Meuse River, Dinant is a picturesque town once home to the talented Adolphe Sax, the inventor of the saxophone.
+His house remains open to visitors, where you can learn more about the invention of this musical instrument in a fun and original setting.
+You can also visit the Citadel of Dinant and the 13th-century Collegiate Church of Our Lady, as well as taste the delicious local hard biscuit, couque de Dinant.

-Ath is most famous as the home of giants because of the ‘Ducasse’ festivities which happen every summer.
-On the fourth weekend of August, gigantic figures representing Samson, Goliath and a couple of other allegoric figures parade through Ath’s street, and a reenactment of the wedding of Goliath and the fight with David are performed.
-The town is also home to a beautiful 12th century tower, a 17th century town hall and stunning Gothic-style churches.
+Ath is most known for its Ducasse festivities, which take place every summer.
+On the fourth weekend in August, gigantic figures representing Samson, Goliath and a couple of other allegoric figures parade through Ath’s streets, and a reenactment of the wedding of Goliath and the fight with David are performed.
+The town is also home to a beautiful 12th-century tower, a 17th-century town hall and stunning Gothic-style churches.